2026 Top Rated Chicago DUI Lawyer

 Illinois Secretary of State and Driver's License Information

 The criminal DUI case is only half of what a Chicago driver faces after a DUI arrest.
 The other half is the license suspension, administered by the Illinois Secretary of State on a track that runs separately and on its own deadlines.
 Many drivers focus all their attention on the criminal case and lose their license through inaction on the Secretary of State side.
-Don't let that happen.
-Call (888) 828-2305 for a free 24/7 consultation with a Chicago DUI lawyer.

 The Statutory Summary Suspension